awesomemotive/easy-digital-downloads/readme.txt

 8. Checkout Form Block - Default Theme

 == Changelog ==
+= 3.5.1 =
+* New: Featured Downloads is now part of Easy Digital Downloads.
+* New (Pro): Customize the display of Featured Downloads.
+* Admin: Improved EDD Admin Page detection.
+* Discounts: Improve discount calculations with product requirements.
+* Discounts: Fixed an issue regarding download requirements saving.
+* Emails: Admin Sale Notifications can now be set to reply to the customer.
+* EU VAT: Improves compatibility when editing existing orders.
+* EU VAT: Improve compatibility with Multi Currency and Exports.
+* EU VAT: Improved subscription compatibility when upgrading a license.
+* Invoices: Removed the requirement to have an "Invoices" page.
+* Invoices: Resolved an issue with missing Invoices styles.
+* Reports: Improved report and graph registration APIs.
+* Reports: Fixed an ambiguous tax query.
+* Square: Fixed an issue with the Webhook registration.
+* Stripe: Improved customer name detection.
+* Stripe: Fixed an undefined property error.
+* Taxes: Currency filter was not always applying to the cart tax amount.
+* Taxes: Improved rounding on tax rates when adding a new order.
+* Dev: Removed callbacks and hooks for deprecated functions.
+* Dev: Checkout billing fields required via filter now show as required at Checkout.
+* Dev: Improved checkout page validation with invalid Post IDs.

+View the full changelog at [https://easydigitaldownloads.com/changelogs/plugin/easy-digital-downloads/](https://easydigitaldownloads.com/changelogs/plugin/easy-digital-downloads/?utm_medium=readme&utm_source=wporg&utm_campaign=edd-plugin&utm_term=description)

 = 3.5.0 =
 * NEW: Customize the message displayed on checkout when the cart is empty.
 * Admin: Improved styles when multiple admin notices are displayed on EDD Settings pages.